nathancarter/ge-lib/to-do-list.md

    can render to a string or to a file.
  * Add to the `.md` doc all information from Cayley diagrams that is still relevant here (zoom, line thickness, node radius, fog).

+## Finding groups

+Don't forget to document the `GE.IsomorphicGroups` features as well.

 ## Known issues